hanaerachid/opigno-docker/readme.md

 IMPORTANT: when entering your databse information, you will need to select advanced options and change Host from localhost to mariadb.
 Because this is using docker networking, the container name can be specified and will connect.

-Once your site is running and you are able to navigate the site run this command to change the settings.php permissions:
+Once your site is running and you are able to navigate the site, run this command to change the settings.php permissions:

 ```bash
 docker exec -it opigno chmod 644 /var/www/html/web/sites/default/settings.php